 The similarities between solutions don’t generally make the headlines, it’s the differences that count.
 So, what makes SwifTest unique?

 First, SwifTest was built specifically for Oracle Cloud and JD Edwards applications.
 It is application aware, which means it changes as your app changes.
 Your tests remain relevant from one iteration to the next.

 From the creation of test scripts and data to the execution, documentation and auditability of the tests themselves, every aspect of Swiftest is designed to save on the time and effort required to carry out testing.
 SwifTest demonstrates the gold standard for documentation, providing easy access to an auditable trail of test schedules and results.

 The creation, editing and maintenance of scripts is both simple and intuitive.
 Point and click functionality means super users and administrators can take ownership of the testing process, there’s no need for coding, scripting and technical resource.
 Powerful search and replace functionality makes editing of scripts more efficient.

 The more you use SwifTest, the greater the value you get.
-Creating, storing, editing and executing tests becomes a virtuous circle as you have more tests in the repository to call on.
+Harness the true value of functional testing by creating, storing, editing and executing tests; all of which becomes a virtuous circle as you have more tests in the repository to call on.
 Combine individual scripts to replicate complex end-to-end workflows with downstream dependencies to ensure no errors make it through to the production environment.